slinkp/practical-deep-learning-fastai/README.md

 I had to manually upload the file from my local drive, then do a quick save and type the full path `fastbook/09_tabular.ipynb`

-*One-hot encoding* is not a typo for "one-shot"
-It basically means each token is encoded as a vector of bits of length N where N is the total number of tokens, and only a single bit is set for each token.
+Jargon: *One-hot encoding* is not a typo for "one-shot" It basically means each token is encoded as a vector of bits of length N where N is the total number of tokens, and only a single bit is set for each token.
 This could use a lot of bits per token, but it prevents the model from